 To reach your career goals in logistics, you must define your ambitions.
 Do you want to run the company, or do you want to specialize in a particular field?
 What are your short-term and long-term goals?
 Sit down and write out a career plan detailing what you want to achieve, then brainstorm ideas for how you’ll get there.

-Read newsletters and trade publications of associations like the American Society of Transportation and Logistics, and the Warehousing Education and Research Council.
-After you’ve whetted your appetite and gained a working knowledge of the current prevailing logistics ideas and technologies, take it a step further: Research educational programs in your area or online that offer logistics or logistics management programs.
-Keep your career plan from step #1 (with feedback from step #2) handy in order to structure your search based on your current skills and long-term goals.
+You’ll also want to read newsletters and trade publications of associations like the American Production and Inventory Control Society (APICS), and the Warehousing Education and Research Council (WERC).
+After you’ve whetted your appetite, and gained a working knowledge of the current prevailing logistics ideas and technologies, take it a step further: Research educational programs in your area or online that offer logistics or logistics management programs.

 - Keep your resume to two pages or less, and only one page if you’re applying for an entry-level position.

-- Include all your contact information, such as a professional email address (get rid of [email protected] and opt for your name instead) and a phone number.
+- Include all your contact information, such as a professional email address, and a phone number.

 - List specific achievements as well as industry experience.
 Key accomplishments should be highlighted at the top of each position listed.